jcr179/Persona-4-SRS/README.md

 The SRS items are split into batches accessible in their respective folder.
 The batches are organized by:
 - Cumulative frequency percentage, by percentage
-  - e.g. If 車, 上, and 方 represent 40%, 35%, and 25% of all kanji occurences in the script, respectively, then 車 and 上 appear in the < 80% batch, but 方 does not. 方 is the only kanji to appear in the 80% <= percent < 100% batch.
+  - e.g. If 車, 上, and 方 represent 40%, 35%, and 25% of all kanji occurences in the script, respectively, then 車 and 上 appear in the <= 80% batch, but 方 does not. 方 is the only kanji to appear in the 80% < percent <= 100% batch.
 If you're able to understand all items in the < N% batch, you can expect to understand ~N% of all instances of kanji in the game's dialogue (but not necessarily ~N% of all unique kinds of kanji in the game!).
 - Cumulative frequency percentage, by number of items
   - Batch 1 contains the 25 most frequently appearing kanji, batch 2 contains the 25 next most frequently appearing kanji, ..., the last batch contains the least frequently appearing kanji.
 Wanikani introduces about 25 new kanji at each new level.
 You can change the batch size in make_batches.py
 - Wanikani level